What is the difference between OrACORe and PIVOT?

 There are two main differences between OrACORe and PIVOT.
 One is funding source, as OrACORe and PIVOT utilize different grants.
 A second is data collection.
 Most PIVOT projects use existing data, such as what can be found in published manuscripts.
 Primary data collection is not part of PIVOT projects.
 OrACORe projects, however, often involve direct data collection, either through surveys or participant contact.

 Research assistant applicants need not worry about the distinction between OrACORe and PIVOT, other than to know which projects they might be interested in joining.
-OrACORe projects include TeMPO, ORBIT, INJECT, STrIDeS, and SHielD, while PIVOT projects include OAPol and AViKA.
+OrACORe projects include INFORM, MeTeOR, ORBIT, SHielD, STrIDeS, TeMPO, and TOPS, while PIVOT projects include OAPol and AViKA.

 Do research assistants get to pick the projects to which they’ll be assigned?